X9elysium/X9E/content/about.md

 ## about us
 about_us:
   subtitle: WHO WE ARE
-  title: Hello, We’re Andromeda Here For Your Help
+  title: Hello, We’re X9Elysium Here For Your Help
   content: We are X9Elysium, a dedicated team of IT professionals and strategists committed to empowering eCommerce brands.
 Through our bespoke IT consulting and custom product development, we help emerging and established brands navigate the digital landscape with ease and efficiency.
   image: /images/about/01.jpg